josuttis/belleviews/README.md

 This library could not have been implemented without the tremendous work of the designers and the implementors of the ranges library, which became part of the C++ standard in C++20.
-Therefore, many many thanks for all who worked on the ranges libary and its standardization.
+Therefore, many many thanks for all who worked on the ranges library and its standardization.

 The code of this library partially adopts code from the GNU ISO C++ Library.
 That code was of tremendous help to make this implementation possible and I want to thank all the developers of this library.

-Finally, let me thank all additional contibutors who made pull requests, did reviews, and gave additional feedback.
+Finally, let me thank all additional contributors who made pull requests, did reviews, and gave additional feedback.

 ## Feedback